AriSweedler/dotfiles/README.md

 more beginner-friendly read.
 (Note, they talk about `/etc/inputrc`, which will affect all users - it is system wide.
 But I use `~/.inputrc`, because I don't have administrative permissions on all machines I use.)

+## bash\_prompt

+Here's a script that'll help you create a custom-made PS1.
+You can have a fun prompt script really easily!
+[Source](https://stackoverflow.com/questions/45761508/whats-the-difference-between-script-or-source-script-bash-script) the shell script upon startup.
+You can use your ~/.bashrc for this.
+[Here](https://unix.stackexchange.com/questions/129143/what-is-the-purpose-of-bashrc-and-how-does-it-work) is more info on the different run command files.

+Boom!
+Just like that, you have a neat and fancy PS1.
+Now dive into the script and edit it if you want!
+All the color variables at the top are escape codes.
+So instead of being printed out, they simply set the terminal's pen color.

+Check out the following links for more details:

+1. Check out the [bash man page](https://linux.die.net/man/1/bash), the section titled "Prompting" (What does '\W' do?)

+1. Learn more about escape codes for pretty colors in bash [here](https://misc.flogisoft.com/bash/tip_colors_and_formatting)